-Kure Beach Fishing Pier is open 24-hours a day from Good Friday til the Sunday after Thanksgiving and is committed to being a fun family friendly stop on your vacation.
-We strive for customer satisfaction, although we realize with over a million people walking thru our doors every year, that can be a difficult task.
-Kure Pier also has something for everyone, whether its the little ones wanting to catch their first fish or a new toy for the beach, to grandparents getting their ice cream and trinkets to carry home.
+Kure Beach Fishing Pier is open 24-hours a day, from Good Friday til the Sunday after Thanksgiving.
+We're committed to being a fun, family friendly stop on your vacation.
+We strive for customer satisfaction, although we realize with over a million people walking through our doors every year, that can be a difficult task!
+Kure Pier has something for everyone—whether it's the little ones wanting to catch their first fish or find a new toy for the beach, or grandparents getting their ice cream and trinkets to carry home.

 How to reach us?
 910.458.5524 | 100 Atlantic Avenue, Kure Beach, NC 28449

 Hailing as the oldest fishing pier on the Atlantic Coast, we're proud of our roots.
 L.C.
 Kure, grandfather and early entertainer, first built the pier in 1923.
 The property had been in the family since the turn of the century, purchased by Hans A. Kure.

 The father and son team set to work on their dream of building an entertainment complex for the citizens of Wilmington to visit.
 Although they tried various ideas – a pavilion, bars, a bathhouse, even cottages – the pier was the last idea to be built and the only to remain.

 The first pier was 120 feet long and 22 feet wide, crafted from pine poles that were cut from the forest along the river and used as pilings.
 Very little was known about sea worms or other marine borers, and as a result, the first pier was destroyed and came down the very first year.